tiris08/lunch-app/README.md

 # Lunch app

-This app is a service that will provide an easy way to order lunch for staff of any organization
+This app is a service that will provide an easy way to order a lunch for staff of any organization

 Lunch app will be using next tools: